Why choose this course

 The MRes dissertation can form the basis for subsequent research towards a PhD Economics course.
 Writing the MRes dissertation is supported by two focused modules on research methods, Research Methods I and II, and supervised by academics in the School of Economics.

-The MRes Economics course is designed to provide the foundation for a subsequent PhD Economics course, during which students take advanced field modules in microeconomics, macroeconomics and econometrics.
+The Economics MRes is designed to provide the foundation for a subsequent PhD Economics course, during which students take advanced field modules in microeconomics, macroeconomics and econometrics.
 For further details see our PhD Economics course page.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.